dragoonreas/Timeless-Answers/README.md

 Timeless-Answers
 ================

-A World of Warcraft addon that auto-completes the 'A Timeless Question' daily quest on the Timeless Isle.
+A small World of Warcraft addon that auto-completes the 'A Timeless Question' daily quest on the Timeless Isle.